Thursday, February 07, 2008

 The affirmative answer is based on application of the law of self-defense.
-There are two confounding factors that I will address – the role of the state and the need to avoid thinking in terms of collectives.
+There are two confounding factors that I will address - the role of the state and the need to avoid thinking in terms of collectives and aggregate terms.

 How can war be justified?
 Violence is justified for defense of individual rights, and only for this.
 War is justified when it is waged for this reason.
 Consider the basics of the common law regarding use of deadly force in self defense - a clear application of the concept of individual rights.
 The general framing of this law holds that three conditions must be satisfied before deadly force may legitimately be used:

 1. The aggressor must have intent to inflict serious harm.

 2. The aggressor must have ability to inflict serious harm.

 3. The defender must have no reasonable, less drastic alternative defense.

 These conditions are quite sensible applications of a "reasonable man" standard.
 Deadly force is extremely serious and ought not be engaged in readily nor for "light and transient causes."
 This three step test is applicable to any situation, whether one is confronted by an individual, a mob, or an organized group.
 This last is relevant to the question of war - George III’s Britain, Hitler’s Germany, and Hezbollah are all examples of organized aggressors whose actions resulted in justifiable war.